Akuli/math-tutorial/README.md

 4. Zoom in 75%.
 See the thingy at bottom right and use ctrl+mousewheel.
 5. Take a *screenshot* (lol) with your favorite screenshot tool.
 I recommend a screenshot tool that lets you select an area with the mouse.
+6. Check "View" -> "Grid" -> "Display Grid" if you want to see the grid.